-- $\tau \in [0,T_f)$ is the time relative to the start of the fragment.
-Each overlapping segment of a document with duration $T_f$ is indexed as an individual fragment.
-During training, the library data is stored and indexed across five database tables: - Fragment forward index: This table contains a row for each fragment, mapping from a fragment name to its set of $(w, \tau)$ activations. - Fragment inverse index: This table contains a row for each $(w, \tau)$ pair, mapping to the fragment names in which that pair appears. - Flow fields: This table contains the optical flow magnitude for each time step in every document.
-These will be used later for warping. - Track forward index: This table contains a row for each unique track id present in the human-generated annotations, mapping to a bounding box for each frame where the corresponding object is present. - Track inverse index: This table contains a row for each fragment, mapping to the set of track ids annotated during that fragment's duration.
+- 1) Fragment Forward Index: This table contains a row for each fragment, mapping from a fragment name to its set of (w, τ) activations. - 2) Fragment Inverse Index: This table contains a row for each (w, τ) pair, mapping onto the fragment names in which that pair appears. - 3) Flow Fields: This table contains the optical flow magnitude for each time step in every document.
+These will be used later for warping. - 4) Track Forward Index: This table contains a row for each unique track id present in the human-generated annotations, mapping onto a bounding box for each frame where the corresponding object is present. - 5) Track Inverse Index: This table contains a row for each fragment, mapping onto the set of track ids annotated during that fragment's duration.

-C. Online video queries
+C. Online Video Queries